ZhentaoGuo/zhentaoguo.github.io/_news/announcement_1.md

 ---

 <!-- - One research paper about [Scene Text Recognition](https://arxiv.org/abs/2203.03382) is accepted by **CVPR'23**. -->
-One research paper about [Industrial Text Detection](https://ieeexplore.ieee.org/abstract/document/9726175) gets accepted by **TCSVT'22**.
+One research paper about [Industrial Text Detection](https://ieeexplore.ieee.org/abstract/document/9726175) is accepted by **TCSVT'22**.